3-plex Cardiac Panel

 High-sensitivity Troponin for Heart Attack

-Our first test in the cardiac marker product line will be a NextGen test for heart attack: a high-sensitivity troponin test that will enable faster diagnosis of heart attack or rule-out/discharge of low-risk patients.
+Our first test in the cardiac marker product line will be a next generation test to assess heart attack: a high-sensitivity troponin test that will enable faster diagnosis of heart attack or rule-out/discharge of low-risk patients.
 Safe discharge reduces unnecessary hospital admissions, reduces crowding in the emergency department and cuts costs to the healthcare system significantly.

 Emergency physicians need sensitive, precise lab results to guide treatment or safe discharge for patients with chest pain.
 Professional guidelines are driving the shift to high-sensitivity troponin assays, which can diagnose or rule-out heart attack 4-6 hours earlier than contemporary tests.